Samsung Galaxy M23 5G

-The Samsung Galaxy M23 5G is an Android-based smartphone designed, developed and marketed by Samsung Electronics.
-This phone was announced on March 04, 2022.
+The Samsung Galaxy M23 5G is an Android-based smartphone manufactured, designed, developed and marketed by Samsung Electronics.
+This phone was announced on March 4, 2022.
 In India, the Galaxy M23 5G was released as the Samsung Galaxy F23 5G.
 In South Korea, the smartphone was released as the Samsung Galaxy Buddy 2 and was sold by LG Uplus mobile operator.

 Design

 The front is made of Corning Gorilla Glass 5, while the back and frame are made of matte plastic.

 From the back, the smartphone looks like the Samsung Galaxy M13.